After School Print Club

 Technique: Observational charcoal drawing from dramatically lit horse figurines.

-Activity: Students are introduced to Enikő Eged’s work and hear the myth of the Táltos Horse.
+Activity: Students are introduced to the bold and poetic print works of Eska Marsh and hear the Pegasus myth.
 Using figurines, they explore atmosphere through focussing on shadow, light and gesture through loose charcoal drawings.

 Focus: Building confidence in expressive mark-making and learning to translate myth into visual form.